togewolf/BombermanML/README.md

 occasionally, agents were saved for testing purposes and to check whether changes did indeed enhance the agent:
 `agent2_qlnnV2_old_1` up to `agent2_qlnnV2_old_5`.
 Our efforts culminated in the renaming of the latest `agent2_qlnnV2` agent, which shall henceforth be known as the almighty "`Crow of Reinforcement`", which we then submitted for the competition.
-But we were, all of us, deceived, for another path was saved: torch.save(...) stored the path to the Python files in the original folder after the renaming, causing an error when this folder is not present, which we, despite testing it in docker, did not notice until the results of the second test upload, which we received after the final submission deadline.